zloirock/core-js/docs/2023-02-14-so-whats-next.md

 <p align="center"><img alt="usage" src="https://user-images.githubusercontent.com/2213682/218452738-859e7420-6376-44ec-addd-e91e4bcdec1d.png" /></p>

 At this moment, this script running on the TOP 1000 websites **detects usage of `core-js` on [52%](https://gist.github.com/zloirock/7ad972bba4b21596a4037ea2d87616f6) of tested websites**.
 Depending on the phase of the moon (the list, websites, etc. are not constants), results may vary by a few percent.
-However, it’s just a naive detection on initial pages using a modern browser that loses many cases, **manual check shows that it’s additional dozens of percent**.
+However, it's just a naive detection on initial pages using a modern browser that loses many cases, **manual check shows that it's additional dozens of percent**.
 For example, let's leave the initial pages of some websites from the screenshot above where `core-js` was **not** found by this script, without repetition of each company (at first — MS that's already on the screenshot) websites (be patient, after the series of screenshots the number of pictures will decrease):

 <p align="center"><img alt="whatsapp" width="720" src="https://user-images.githubusercontent.com/2213682/153953087-8e3891aa-f00a-4882-a338-f4cc7496581b.png" /></p>